e271828e/Flight.jl/docs/notes/design/framework_design.md

   panel reuse (§12.5) — prompted by asking how the filter's panel survives the filter becoming an embedded component with `u_cmd` driven by another component (the `Cessna172Xv0` → `Xv1` throttle situation).
-- **v0.6 note**: under slot exclusivity (§12.3) the contested-`u_cmd` scenario
+- **v0.6/v0.7 note**: under slot exclusivity (§12.3) the contested-`u_cmd`
-  itself becomes an attach-time error — the drag-against-the-stream phase can no longer arise.
-The test's verdicts on cell *shapes* (atomicity, coalescing, pause behavior, the peek rule) stand; only the conflict-precedence findings are superseded.
+  scenario itself becomes an attach-time error — the drag-against-the-stream phase can no longer arise.
+The test's verdicts on cell *shapes* (atomicity, coalescing, pause behavior, the peek rule) stand; superseded are the conflict-precedence findings and the active-widget stage-every-pass contract (§12.5) — both correct patches for the contested-slot world this test examined, retired with that world.

 ### 14.4 The interactive C172X demo: the periphery under load (v0.6)